hkawinzi/Delani-studio/README.md

 # Projects name
-IP3
+Delani studio

 #### brief description
-Delani studio is where programmers meet and make awesome software together, exchange ideas and discuss them in depth.
+We are the Delani studio and this is our site meant to reach a vast number of people who have the talent to sing so that we could give them a platform where they could display their talent.
+We have given a brief description of our site and our goals that we would wish to accomplish in the coming years.

 #### date-month-year
 21-07-2019

 #### Bugs
-The web functionality is best in an internet connected device.
+The web functionality is best in an internet connected device.There are no known bugs.
+In case you do encounter any, please contact us on the details below.

 #### installation
 *open terminal